Northern Virginia Astronomy Club (NOVAC)

 About Us

 The Northern Virginia Astronomy Club (NOVAC) is a large regional amateur astronomy club centered in Northern Virginia with active members from all around the metropolitan Washington, DC area.
-Founded in 1980, total membership now exceeds 1,000.
+Founded in 1980, total membership now approaches 1,000.
 Our emphasis is on supporting active observation by our members, and active outreach to our communities on an individual and group basis.
 Our motto is “To observe, and help others observe”.

 Our members range from people just starting to be curious about astronomy to highly experienced amateurs to professional educators and researchers.
 Their interests include armchair astronomy, visual observing and sketching; building telescopes, imaging systems, and control systems; solar, planetary, narrow band, deep sky, and astronomical landscape photography; robotic telescopes; learning from and teaching others; organizing events; and socializing with others of similar interests.